Johan Cruyff: Ambassador for Belgium and the Netherlands joint bid to host the World Cup

-Style of play and legacy
+Profile and legacy

-Cruyff is widely seen as a revolutionary figure in the history of Ajax, Barcelona, and the Netherlands.
-The style of play Cruyff introduced at Barcelona later came to be known as tiki-taka—characterised by short passing and movement, working the ball through various channels, and maintaining possession—which was later adopted by the Euro 2008, 2010 FIFA World Cup and Euro 2012 winning Spain national football team.

-The total footballer
+Style of play: The total footballer

-Throughout his career, Cruyff became synonymous with the playing style of "Total Football".
+Regarded as one of the greatest players in history and as the greatest Dutch footballer ever, throughout his career, Cruyff became synonymous with the playing style of "Total Football".
 It is a system where a player who moves out of his position is replaced by another from his team, thus allowing the team to retain their intended organizational structure.
 In this fluid system, no footballer is fixed in their intended outfield role.
 The style was honed by Ajax coach Rinus Michels, with Cruyff serving as the on-field "conductor".
 Space and the creation of it were central to the concept of Total Football.
 Ajax defender Barry Hulshoff, who played with Cruyff, explained how the team that won the European Cup in 1971, 1972 and 1973 worked it to their advantage: "We discussed space the whole time.
 Cruyff always talked about where people should run, where they should stand, where they should not be moving.
 It was all about making space and coming into space.
 It is a kind of architecture on the field.
 We always talked about speed of ball, space and time.
 Where is the most space?
 Where is the player who has the most time?
 That is where we have to play the ball.
 Every player had to understand the whole geometry of the whole pitch and the system as a whole."